Close

 • Scholarships that are specifically designated to cover all or a portion of your basic tuition and fees may affect your eligibility for other financial aid or resources that also apply to tuition or fees.
 Additionally, if you are enrolled part-time, the value of your tuition and fee scholarship award may be prorated accordingly.

 • Recipients of the Middle Class Scholarship (MCS), awarded by the California Student Aid Commission (CSAC), should be aware that MCS award amounts may be affected by the awarding of any additional resources, including scholarships, even when sufficient financial need is available for the SDSU scholarship.
 All institutions that award MCS are required to notify CSAC when aid information changes, which can often result in a recalculation of the MCS award.
+Any required recalculation of eligibility or award amounts may result in a delay in scholarship disbursement.

 Having a scholarship rescinded or canceled means the student may not receive the scholarship in the current or future terms and is ineligible for renewal.
 Circumstances that can result in scholarship rescission/cancellation include, but are not limited to: